Sorry, you need to enable JavaScript to visit this website.

 When you review the loan estimate, focus on the annual percentage rate, or APR, which is the actual interest rate after factoring in all fees, points and closing costs.
 The APR allows you to compare loans that may have the same nominal interest rate but different upfront costs.
 Note that the APR on an adjustable-rate loan will generally not reflect the future interest rate, which is determined by market conditions.

 Wondering whether you should buy now or wait?
 No one can say for sure where rates or home prices are headed.
-But as the economy slows due to Fed policy, mortgage rates are likely to moderate.
-Some experts believe the rate on a 30-year fixed mortgage will hover around 5-6%, while others are predicting “rate volatility” throughout the year.6
+But if inflation continues to decline, leading the Fed to eventually cut rates, mortgage rates are likely to moderate as well.

-If higher mortgage rates are getting you down, take heart: We’re not even close to record-breaking rates like the 18% seen back in 1981.
-Moreover, higher rates may cool down home prices, which might land you a better house for a smaller down payment.
+If higher mortgage rates are getting you down, take heart: We’re not even close to record-breaking rates like the 18.63% seen back in 19815.
+Moreover, today’s mortgage rates are still below the average over the last 50 years or so.6

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 No part of this blog, nor the links contained therein is a solicitation or offer to sell securities.
 Compensation for freelance contributions not to exceed $1,250.
 Third-party data is obtained from sources believed to be reliable; however, Empower cannot guarantee the accuracy, timeliness, completeness or fitness of this data for any particular purpose.
 Third-party links are provided solely as a convenience and do not imply an affiliation, endorsement or approval by Empower of the contents on such third-party websites.